cmecmetrics/cmec-driver/README.md

 - The -obs directory is optional but other directories are required.

 Some modules allow settings to be modified.
 These settings can be changed in config/cmec.json after the module is registered.

+More detailed installation and set up instructions can be found in the [wiki](https://github.com/cmecmetrics/cmec-driver/wiki/Installation-and-Setup).